-About Tina Brand
+About the artist: Tina Brand

 I was born in Lübeck, Germany.
 When I was 2 years old, my family emigrated from post-war Germany under the sponsorship of the International Rescue Committee.
 We settled in the Twin Cities, Minnesota, where my father taught medical school and ran a cancer research lab together with my mother.
 We returned to Germany several times for short periods and I attended public school both there and in the US.
 After earning a BA in Art History and German at the University of Minnesota, I earned an MA in German at Princeton University.
 I wrote a dissertation on paintings in German literature but did not defend it.
 Instead, I caught the high technology wave and moved to Boston where I earned a certificate in electronics at the Women’s Technical Institute and then worked in hardware and software development until 2013.
 Most recently I was an information developer at Oracle, but decided to retire early because I came to find the sedentary stasis of computer work intolerable.